Water-Systems-Management-UCM/OpenAg_Docs/source/ModelAreas/washington/washington.rst

 Model Overview
 ------------------
-Data collected for use in the model includes a variety of types and spans a decade (2008-2018), although only a selected subset (2016-2018) is used in model calibration at this time.
+Data collected for use in the model includes a variety of types and spans a decade (2008-2018), although only a selected subset (2016-2018) is used in irrigated lands model calibration at this time.
+The nonirrigated lands model estimates regression parameters based on the entire 2008-2018 dataset, but runs scenario modeling with respect to a 2016-2018 base case.
+The nonirrigated lands model also includes only a subset of crops: grain, bean, alfalfa, and corn.

 Spatial coverage of the model is nearly the entire state, with the exception of some regions which lack the agricultural complexity to effectively model (see :ref:`FixedRegionsSection` for more information), and the spatial scale of the model is a modified version of Washington's `Water Resource Inventory Areas (WRIA) <https://waecy.maps.arcgis.com/apps/webappviewer/index.html?id=996e6b21ae394cc3a3b63c6da0c3aa0a>`_.
 Models are run at an annual scale, as sub-annual planting decisions cannot be captured using available data.